-The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

-For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures enable other a substantial environmental objective.
-Transitional activities low-carbon alternatives gas the levels activities directly activities to make contribution to an activities for which not yet available and among others have greenhouse corresponding to performance.
+The two graphs below show in green the minimum percentage of investments that are aligned with activities directly the EU Taxonomy.
+As there is no appropriate methodology to determine the Taxonomy-alignment enable other of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the activities to make investments of the financial product including sovereign bonds, while the second graph shows the a substantial Taxonomy alignment only in relation to the investments of the financial product other than contribution to an sovereign bonds. environmental objective.
+Transitional 1.
+Taxonomy-alignment of 2.
+Taxonomy-alignment of activities are investments including sovereign investments excluding sovereign activities for which bonds bonds low-carbon 0% 0% alternatives are not yet available and among others have greenhouse gas emission levels corresponding to best the performance.
+Taxonomy-aligned (no fossil gas & nuclear) Taxonomy-aligned (no fossil gas & nuclear) Non Taxonomy-aligned Non Taxonomy-aligned This graph represents 90% of the total investments